 This article is a list of tricks provided to fellow traders by Kyle Eschenroeder, an ex-professional speculator and the man who has witnessed his friend win and lose $2.000.000 day trading.
 Why it may be useful for you to learn from him?
 Well, there are two reasons for that.
 1) At one point of his life Kyle was trading successfully.
 2) He is not selling you anything, be it indicators or particular strategies, this man is simply sharing his knowledge.

-According to Kyle, one of his colleagues has turned $30,000 into $2,000,000 in three months only to lose everything two months later utilizing principles listed below.
-Whether to apply them or not, is up to you.
+According to Kyle, one of his colleagues has turned $30,000 into $2,000,000 over the course of three months (sic!) — only to lose everything two months later utilizing the principles listed below.
+Whether you apply them or not is up to you.
 Yet, an intelligent investor is never reluctant to learn from a fellow trader.

 In his article, Kyle goes into much detail about one particular trading system that he used back in the days when he was a trader.
 Yet, it might be too risky to follow his strategy to the letter and here is why: 1) it was made public and therefore compromised, 2) as you will see later, every trader is encouraged to create a trading system of his own.

-Here is a set of rules that might guide and help you in your trading pursuit.
+Here is a set of rules that you might find useful in your trading pursuits.

-1. First is to learn what things not to do.
-Why?
-Because when you run out of money, your trading journey will come to an abrupt end.
+- Your #1 goal as a trader is to learn what things do not fit your strategies and avoid them.
+The reason for that is simple: when you run out of money, your trading journey will come to an end.
 Ultimately, you do not want to risk real money before you know what trading really is, as it is the easiest way to lose your entire trading capital.

-2. Also, do not trade without a proper trading system.
+- Also, do not trade without a proper trading system.
 It may (and most probably will) take some time to come up with one, yet it is totally worth the effort.
-According to Kyle, one month of profitable trading with good payouts is enough to prove the system.
-However, you should take into account psychological differences between trading on demo and real accounts when making the transition.
+According to Kyle, one month of effective trading with good payouts is enough to prove the system.
+However, you should take into account the psychological differences between trading on demo and real accounts when making the switch.

-3. Do not trade when you are emotional.
+- Do not trade when you are emotional.
 You have probably already heard this before.
 Yet, it is arguably the most important piece of information you can get on trading.
-You make good choices when you keep calm and cool-headed.
-You make wrong choices when you are excited or scared.
-Your trading decisions should come from your trading system (numbers, rules), not your judgement.
+You make sound choices when you keep calm and cool-headed.
+You make bad choices when you are excited or scared.
+Your trading decisions should come from your trading system (numbers, rules), not your judgment.

 Creating the system